PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 There is a final step to the implementation of persistent objects.
 Once an object implements SEND: and BRING: correctly, we have to link it to a file.
-We have provided a file &lsquo;Container&rsquo; in the &ldquo;More Classes&rdquo; folder which shows how this might be done.
+We have provided a file 'Container' in the "More Classes" folder which shows how this might be done.
 Class Container is a subclass of File, and has an INIT: method in which you pass in the address of an object.
 Then when you pass OPEN: and SAVE: messages to the Container, the Container sends BRING: and SEND: messages respectively, to the object.

-The fact that we only link one object to the Container doesn\'t mean that the number of objects in the Container is in any way limited, since the object can be a HandleList which can be a collection of an arbitrary number of objects from arbitary classes.
-We\'ve seen already that HandleList implements SEND: and BRING: properly (in a way that accounts for the objects in the list being of arbitrary classes).
+The fact that we only link one object to the Container doesn't mean that the number of objects in the Container is in any way limited, since the object can be a HandleList which can be a collection of an arbitrary number of objects from arbitary classes.
+We've seen already that HandleList implements SEND: and BRING: properly (in a way that accounts for the objects in the list being of arbitrary classes).

 So, after you have sent OPEN: to a Container, all the objects in the container will have been read into memory.
 And when you send SAVE:, they are all written out to the file.
-If you don\'t want all your objects to be in memory at the same time, you can use several containers.
+If you don't want all your objects to be in memory at the same time, you can use several containers.

 This scheme is very flexible, and will probably be sufficient for most needs.

-Classes
+## Classes
 -------

 ### Object